Swissalpine Irontrail® Regulations

 f) that they are capable of evaluating the development of weather conditions in high mountain regions and being equipped and behaving in a corresponding manner;

-g) that they are aware of the extremely high personal responsibility they carry with regard to their state of health and fitness, training, equipment and self-sufficiency in the mountains and the environment.
+g) that they are aware of the high personal responsibility they carry with regard to their state of health and fitness, training, equipment and self-sufficiency in the mountains and the environment.

 The organisers accept no liability at all towards participants for any accidents, damage to health or any other kind of damage.
 No liability is accepted in particular for baggage transported by the organisers.
 The organisers also accept no liability towards spectators or third parties for damage of any kind.
 All participants must be insured against illness and accident.
 The insurance must also include cover for rescue and recovery costs.